 Then Eusebius writes, “And the same writer records his death also in the twentieth book of his Antiquities in the following words…” (2.23.21, my emphasis).
 The words which follow agree with our extant Antiquities.
 Thus, Eusebius appears to have had Josephus open on the desk before him.
 Eusebius describes James’ brother as “Jesus called Christ.”
 Of course, Eusebius could not find anywhere Josephus wrote that God had avenged James, but he accepts Origen’s word that it is in the writings somewhere.

 There is no indication that Origen intended his description of what he remembered from Josephus to be a verbatim quotation in whole or part.
 Nevertheless, the chief interest in his report are the distinctive words “called Christ,” which are found in his misrecollections, as well as in the Gospel he was commenting upon at the time he wrote, and then later in Eusebius’ discussion, and now in our received version of Antiquities.

 However, Origen’s recollection of Josephus’ writing about James is thoroughly faulty.
-Like Jerome, Origen recalled some things that really are in Josephus, but Origen connected those things to Christian tradition when Josephus had connected them to other people and events instead.
+Like Jerome, Origen recalled some things that really are in Josephus, and also like Jerome, Origen connected those things to Christian tradition when Josephus had connected them to other people and events instead.

 Once Origen’s mistakes were accepted by Saint Eusebius, any Christian scribe or author, including Eusebius himself, could transmit “called Christ” to us in good faith, whether or not those few words actually appeared in Josephus’ book, and whether or not different words had once appeared there.